 Here I show you the result for this regression analysis.

-As you can see, we can get the following equation (1) as fitting equation for the given data.
+As you can see, we now get the following equation (1) fitting for the given data.

 Is that really good result ?

 That is, the equation (1) doesn’t fit to unknown data and the result (equation (1)) is overfitting.

 n_sample <- 20 b0 <- 3 b1 <- 1 x1 <- c(1:n_sample) epsilon <- rnorm( n = n_sample, mean = 0, sd = 0.7) # noise y <- b0 + b1 * x1 + epsilon sampledat <- data.frame( x1 = x1, y = y )

-Let us extend the range of horizontal axis (x) to 100 and see the equation (1) from your bird’s-eye.
+Let us extend the range of horizontal axis (x) to 100 and see the equation (1) from your bird-eye’s view.
 (See the following plotting of equation (1).)
 This is obviously not expected one.

-Note : When dimension is getting larger, the coefficients tends to be large, and it will also cause overfitting.
+Note : When dimension is getting larger, the values of coefficients also tend to be large and it will also be one of causes for overfitting.

 Later we discuss about the relation between large coefficients and overfitting. (“Overfitting”, “model complexity”, and “large coefficients” has relationships each others in both statistical modeling and neural networks.)

-In the statistical approach, there exists the criterion (called “Information Criterion”) to judge your model fitting based on the mathematical background.
+In the statistical approach, there exists the criterion called “Information Criterion” to judge this consideration based on the mathematical idea.